 Plating

 Plating involves applying a thin coating of metal to a workpiece.
 The most common method of plating is electroplating.
 This process uses an electrical current to reduce dissolved metal cations onto a material’s surface.
-It can add to a metal’s appearance, increase conductivity, and provide a protective layer.
+Electroplating can add to a metal’s appearance, increase conductivity, and provide a protective layer.
+This coating can also enhance corrosion resistance, improve wearability, and reduce friction, thereby extending the lifespan of the metal part.

 Brushing